SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/cloudflare.md

 ## Viewing Cloudflare dashboards

-{@import ../../reuse/apps/view-dashboards.md}
+{@import ../../reuse/filter-dashboards.md}

 ### Snapshot

-**Cloudflare - Snapshot Dashboard** provides an at-a-glance overview of the most important metrics from your websites and applications on the Cloudflare network.
+The **Cloudflare - Snapshot** dashboard provides an at-a-glance overview of the most important metrics from your websites and applications on the Cloudflare network.
 You can use dashboard filters to further slice and dice the information for granular analysis of events and trends.

 Use this dashboard to:
 * Monitor the most important web traffic metrics of your websites and applications on the Cloudflare network.